 Scholarship Personal Statement/Essay:

-- Explain your involvement in a community or faith-based activity and why this involvement has been important in your life.
+- In less than 250 words (1700 characters), explain your involvement in a community or faith-based activity and why this involvement has been important in your life.

 Past Scholarship Recipients

 2021 Kendall Jarvis